 Sweet is not just food or a particular taste.
 It is like an emotion, happiness, and celebration for many.
 But, if you are in the mid-thirties or above, you probably look at the sweets with guilt and a heavy heart.
 What to do?
-Almost every health condition (obesity, hypertension, diabetes etc.) has been proved to have a strong connection with excess sugar intake.
+Almost every health condition (obesity, hypertension, diabetes, etc.) has been proved to have a strong connection with excess sugar intake.
 Do you sometimes find your life meaningless?
 Don’t be.
 Sweets are bad but sweets can be good.
 Confused?
 If you are a sweet lover, a homemade version of Indian sweets can save your soul.
 Here are the 6 advantages of homemade Indian sweets you can’t ignore.

 Have you ever seen someone making any Indian sweet?
 If yes, then you know Indian sweets are not just various forms of sugar.
 Sugar is only one ingredient among many.
 Traditional Indian sweets are generally the combination of –

 • cereal (rice/rice flour/ wheat flour/semolina/ broken wheat etc.) and/or

 • pulse (Bengal gram flour/ Bengal gram dal/green gram/black gram etc.) and/or